Click To Call: (973) 377-7377

 Source of Lawful Income Used for Rental or Mortgage Payments

-Discrimination based on the source of lawful income used for rental or mortgage payments is prohibited.
+Discrimination by landlords based on the source of lawful income used for rental or mortgage payments by a person is prohibited in NJ.

 This protection ensures that individuals are not discriminated against in housing based on the source of their income, whether it be from employment, government assistance programs, child support, alimony, retirement benefits, or other lawful sources of income.